 Your speech-language pathologist will determine therapy frequency following your initial evaluation.
-Typically, clients attend therapy 1-2 times per week for 45 min.-1 hr.
+Typically, clients attend therapy 1-2 times per week for 30 minutes.
 However, some clients require more intensive therapy services.
 In those cases, more frequent therapy sessions are recommended.

 WHAT IS THE DIFFERENCE BETWEEN SPEECH AND LANGUAGE?

 Speech refers to the production of sounds and words.
 Speech disorders occur when individuals have difficulty saying particular sounds (like /r/, for example) and/or coordinating the movement of their articulators (tongue, lips, mouth).
 Language refers to vocabulary, sentence structure, and pragmatics (social language).
 Characteristics of language disorders include a limited vocabulary, difficulty constructing grammatically correct sentences, trouble with producing narratives, and poor conversational skills.